How to Avoid Protein Powder Diarrhea

 One of the most common underlying health issues that can lead to diarrhea is lactose intolerance.

-Lactose intolerance occurs when your body lacks lactase, the enzyme responsible for breaking down lactose, the sugar in milk and dairy products.
+Lactose intolerance occurs when your body lacks lactase, the enzyme responsible for breaking down lactose.

 Food sensitivities and allergies can also contribute to protein powder diarrhea.

-Individuals with sensitivities or allergies to soy, for example, need to be careful when using protein powders, as many contain soy-based additives like soy lecithin.
+Individuals with sensitivities or allergies to soy, for example, need to be careful when using protein powders, as some contain soy-based additives like soy lecithin.

 Finally, certain digestive diseases can impact your ability to digest protein powder, leading to diarrhea.